-On the November 11th episode of the Oliver Wyman Health Podcast, Bryce Bach, Principal in Oliver Wyman’s Health & Life Sciences Practice, sat down with Mike Farris, Navvis’ Chairman and Chief Executive Officer, and Carter Dredge, SSM Health’s Chief Transformation Officer, at the Oliver Wyman Health Innovation Summit in Chicago to learn more about how this partnership started, what they’re committed to tackling next, and why new business models are required to engender sustainable and transformational change.
+On these episodes of the Oliver Wyman Health Podcast, Bryce Bach, Principal in Oliver Wyman’s Health & Life Sciences Practice, sat down with Mike Farris, Navvis’ Chairman and Chief Executive Officer, and Carter Dredge, SSM Health’s Chief Transformation Officer, at the Oliver Wyman Health Innovation Summit in Chicago to learn more about how this partnership started, what they’re committed to tackling next, and why new business models are required to engender sustainable and transformational change.

 Editor’s Note: This podcast covering Navvis and SSM Health’s new partnership is a two-part series, offering our listeners an in-depth perspective on how both organizations are aligned to deliver innovation and new models of care in SSM Health’s markets.
-Part 1 below discusses the six pillars essential for transformation and advice for executives looking to collaborate and transform in similar ways.
-Part 2, to be released through Oliver Wyman Health Podcast in the coming months and will offer a detailed look at their transformation agenda.
+Part 1 discusses the six pillars essential for transformation and advice for executives looking to collaborate and transform in similar ways.
+Part 2 offers a detailed look at their transformation agenda.

 - “Health is not just the absence of infirmity or disease.
 It’s the social, the emotional, the spiritual, and the physical domain that has to be addressed when dealing with health.”